 I won the 2012 Pride of Essex award for overcoming adversity and from there I begun to blossom as a disc jockey.
 I have assisted in DJ roles for numerous charity events raising in excess of £25,000.00.
 I have been so fortunate to meet such lovely people along my journey.
 I volunteer daily for a local radio station where I now have my very own regular radio show.
 I was also lucky enough to be awarded the Princess Diana award in 2015 for my volunteering which has shown just how far I have come.

-In 2015 I performed at Autisms Got Talent, I feel I have grown in both self-esteem and in confidence.
-I was granted a scholarship through AKO the charity I am now an ambassador of and pineapple to attend a yearlong course at Pineapple performing arts.
-The scholarship alone has seen that as a once very unassuming and obviously autistic young man blossom into a real person.
-The scholarship although only being a yearlong course, has now been extended indefinitely as the teachers and students say my positive attitude to my autism has helped them all to learn a little more of my condition.
+In 2015 I performed at Autisms Got Talent, I feel I have grown in both self-esteem and in confidence since then.
+I was granted a scholarship through AnnaKennedyOnline, the charity I am now an ambassador of, to attend a yearlong course at Pineapple performing arts.
+This alone has seen a once very unassuming and obviously autistic young man blossom into a real person.
+Although only being a yearlong course, the scholarship has now been extended indefinitely as the teachers and students say my positive attitude to my autism has helped them all to learn a little more of my condition.